Netruk44/Netruk44.github.io/content/post/instructor-as-search-engine/part1-obtaining-data.md

 title: "Part 1: Obtaining Data"
 date: 2023-11-20T10:33:43-05:00
 draft: false
-tags: []
+tags: ["Python", "Sqlite", "Steam", "API", "Data Gathering"]
-summary: "Covering how to query the Steam API to get game data, and how to store it in a database.
+summary: "Covering how to query the Steam API to get game data, and how to store it in a database from Python.
 It also covers some issues that arose along the way."
 ---

 {{% series-nav name="Embedding-Based Search" previous="overview" previousTitle="Steam Game Search Overview" next="part2-creating-embeddings" nextTitle="Part 2: Creating Embeddings" %}}